SamitHuang/mindone/examples/stable_diffusion_v2/README.md

 Please download the checkpoints you need for your task, and put them under `models/` folder.
 </details>

+If you like to convert other Stable Diffusion models to MindSpore checkpoints, please refer to [model conversion](tools/model_conversion/README.md).

 - - -
 # Stable Diffusion 2.0